 - Improve user access controls: Instead of wasting time configuring each user on your system, set up groups of users.
-With Group Enforcer, you can set up user types such as “Financial Analyst” and “Finance Manager” with different permissions.
+With Group Requester, you can set up user types such as “Financial Analyst” and “Finance Manager” with different permissions.
 With this approach, you can ensure that segregation of duties is followed.

 - Tighten password management: Using strong passwords is another key technique to show that your internal controls and financial data are well protected.
-To save time in password management, use Password Station so that employees can manage their passwords easily.
+To save time in password management, use Password Management so that employees can manage their passwords easily.

 - Systematize logs and records for audit: Your security policy may require that detailed records be kept on each user who’s granted access to your systems.
 Rather than relying upon each manager, keeping all of that data in one place is a better solution.
-With Password Station, each change is automatically recorded in an audit log.
+With Password Management, each change is automatically recorded in an audit log.
 That saves you time from having to assemble data from multiple sources during a SOX review.

 IT Leaders: Show Your Support for SOX Reviews